 For more information on the Conemaugh School of Medical Laboratory Science, contact:

-Conemaugh School of Medical Technology is accredited by:
+Conemaugh School of Medical Laboratory Science is accredited by:

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)